jessicabonnie/dandd/README.md

 `--fast`: Avoid writing out intermediate copies of the reference files.
 (Meaning that cardinalities and pathing information will not be saved if DandD is terminated prematurely.)
 `--safe`: Double check all sketch hashes to make sure they match the sums of the fasta hashes.
 This is time consuming, but is recommended if you have any suspicion that the fasta files have changed.
 ### tree
 The `tree` command is the first step in performing any analysis.
 It creates a pickle with the structure DandD will expect to receive for the other commands in order to answer questions downstream.
-It requires either a file containing full filepaths to fastas (`--fastas`) or a data directory (`--datadir`) containing all fastas of interest.
+It requires either a file containing full filepaths to fastas (`--fastas <path>`, `-f <path>`) or a data directory (`--datadir <path>`) containing all fastas of interest.
-If the sketches for `tree` already exist in a `sketchdb` directory other than inside `--outdir` (default current working directory), the `--sketchdir` can be provided in order to take maximum advantage of previous work in terms of time/space.
+If the sketches for `tree` already exist in a `sketchdb` directory other than inside `--outdir <path>` (default current working directory), the `--sketchdir <path>` can be provided in order to take maximum advantage of previous work in terms of time/space.
+In order to name the non-sketch output files for a particular experiment, use `-s <string>` or `--tag <string>` to provide a string that will be used in file name prefixes.
+If no tag is provided, `dandd` will be used by default.
+As demonstrated in the DandD paper, the optimal k-mer length for delta changes based on characteristics of the data.
+Therefore, it is beneficial to adjust the starting value of k based on prior information to avoid searching excessively high or low values.
+Use the `-k <int>` command to set the starting value.
+Should you wish to use KMC for k-mer counting (instead of estimation through Dashing sketching) to calculate delta, use the `--exact` flag.
+By default, DandD will canonicalize the k-mers (i.e. treat reverse complements as equivalent to the original k-mer string).
+Use the `--non-canon` flag to disable canonicalization.
+By default, DandD will build trees with a single layer of child nodes and one single union of all inputs(nicknamed 'spiders').
+Alternatively, the tree can be built by calculating delta for a series of smaller unions by indicating the maximum number of children for each union by using `--nchildren <int>` or `-n <int>`.
+During sketching DandD defaults to using 20 registers.
+To adjust this value, use `--registers <int>`.
+For information about the implementation and trade-offs of adjusting this value, see Dashing's documentation.

 ### progressive